Buying real estate in Daejeon?

 Which closing costs are negotiable in Daejeon right now?

-Closing costs that are fixed by law and cannot be negotiated in Daejeon include acquisition tax and related surtaxes, stamp tax, and mandatory registration fees set by the government.
+The costs that are fully fixed and cannot be negotiated in Daejeon are all statutory taxes, meaning acquisition tax and its surtaxes, stamp tax, and the statutory registration filing fees set by law.

 Can I ask the seller to cover some closing costs in Daejeon?